-Existing height relationships are to be maintained between the higher properties (located C1 between Old South Head Road and Hopetoun Avenue) and the lower properties (located below Hopetoun Avenue)
+Existing height relationships are the maintained between the higher properties (located C1 between Old South Head Road and Hopetoun Avenue) and the lower properties (located below Hopetoun Avenue).

 The existing subdivision patterns of deep allotments that front the public roads are to be C2 retained.
-Sattle-axe shaped lots are not permitted so as to retain the visual balance of the green space.
-In both front and rear yards.
+Battle-axe shaped lots are not permitted so as to retain the visual balance of the green spaces in both front and rear yards.